Cary, Illinois: Geography

 According to the 2010 census, Cary has a total area of 6.358 sqmi, of which 6.27 sqmi (or 98.62%) is land and 0.088 sqmi (or 1.38%) is water.
 It is located on the Fox River.

 Demographics

-2020 census

 The population of Cary was 17,826 as of 2020.

 There were 6,424 households, out of which 2838 had children under the age of 18 living with them.

 The median income for a household in the village was $100,339, and the median income for a family was $111,065.

 Education

 Cary is mainly served by Community High School District 155 for high school students, specifically by Cary-Grove High School and Prairie Ridge High School, and School District 26 for elementary and middle school students.
 Some portions of Cary also are served by Crystal Lake Community Consolidated School District 47 and Community Unit School District 300.

 Trinity Oaks Christian Academy, a non-denominational Christian school, is located in Cary, as well as Saints Peter and Paul, a Roman Catholic school and parish.